openml/server-api/docs/contributing/index.md

  - a description of the encountered behavior,
  - and any additional information that you think may be relevant, such as which environment you encountered it in, or when you first encountered the bug.

+### Documentation

+For minor fixes such as correcting a typo or a broken link, it's fine to make the changes and submit them through a pull request.
+For larger changes, please make sure you are assigned to an issue first as is described in the "[Code](#code)" section of this page.
+Then, visit the "[Developer Documentation](../development/documentation.md)" page to learn how to contribute documentation changes.

 ### Code

 If you want to make code contributions, please first make sure there is an open issue